sigasi/sigasi_insights/content/tech/preview.md

 # Bug fixes

 - Fixed highlight flickering
-- Made sure that state machine diagrams shown competely
+- Made sure that state machine diagrams show completely
 - Improved spelling and punctuation for toolchain preferences
 - Improved error messages in the [Graphics Configurations]({{< ref "manual/graphics.md" >}})
 - Improved linking to HDL design units in [Graphics Configurations]({{< ref "manual/graphics.md" >}}) when the casing is different between the two worlds
+- Fixed errors when selecting ports and edges in block diagrams
 - **[VHDL]** Fixed name shadowing with enum literals
 - **[VHDL]** Fixed false positive error for empty generic package types
 - **[VHDL]** The `Add missing choices` Quick Fix for switch-case statements can now add more than 5 items